Termination of Alimony on Remarriage in Arizona | Hildebrand Law, PC

-Questions sometimes arise regarding the termination of alimony on remarriage of the spouse receiving the alimony.
-In Arizona, Arizona Revised Statute section 25-327(B) states: “Unless otherwise agreed in writing or expressly provided in the decree, the obligation to pay future maintenance is terminated on the death of either party or the remarriage of the party receiving maintenance.”
+Questions sometimes arise regarding the termination of alimony on remarriage in Arizona.
+In Arizona, Arizona Revised Statute section 25-327(B) states: “Unless otherwise agreed in writing or expressly provided in the decree, the obligation to pay future maintenance is terminated upon the death of either party or the remarriage of the party receiving maintenance.”

 In the case of Kathy I. Palmer, Petitioner/Appellee, v.
 Sydney N. Palmer, Respondent/Appellant, Sydney (husband) referenced the above statute when filing for termination of spousal maintenance.
 The court had to consider whether a specified end date in the Decree took precedence over the general interpretation of the law.

 The marriage between Palmer and Palmer was dissolved on November 9, 2004.
 Included in the Decree was the husband’s obligation to pay spousal maintenance in the amount of $3,100 per month until October 31, 2008.
-It further stated, “Said term and amount of spousal maintenance is non-modifiable until October 31, 2008, except such shall end upon the death of [the wife].
+It further stated, “Said term and amount of spousal maintenance are non-modifiable until October 31, 2008, except such, shall end upon the death of [the wife].

 The family court ruling was reversed, which resulted in terminating the husband’s obligation to pay spousal maintenance.
 Further proceedings would ensue regarding attorneys’ fees.
 This determination was based on the interpretation of the verbiage of the Decree in compliance with Arizona state law.

 Even the intentional omission of language regarding the termination of spousal maintenance upon the remarriage of the spouse in receipt of the maintenance does not serve as an “express” statement that the parties intended the spousal maintenance to continue after remarriage.